 “Including more than half the world’s annual merchant fleet tonnage and a third of all maritime traffic worldwide”. $ 5 Trillion Meltdown: What if China Shuts Down the South China Sea?
 Anthony Fensom, The National Interest, July 16, 2016 (http://nationalinterest.org/blog/5-trillion-meltdown-what-if-china-shuts-down-the-south-china-16996).

 For instance, it is not well known that China peacefully and effectively evacuated tens of thousands of its nationals from Libya in 2011.
-It did this successfully but without wider international cooperation and on strict national perspective.
+It did this successfully but without wider international cooperation and on a strict national perspective.

 On April 11, 2017, in Helsinki, Finland, Sweden, the United Kingdom, Latvia, Lithuania, Poland, France, Germany and the United States, with the participation of representatives of the European External Action Service and NATO, signed the Memorandum of Understanding for establishing the European Centre of Excellence for Countering Hybrid Threats. (http://valtioneuvosto.fi/en/article/-/asset_publisher/10616/eurooppalainen-hybridiuhkien-osaamiskeskus-perustettiin-helsinkiin)